gsargent/ikonshow_app/README.md

 iconshow_app
 ============

-Authentication based icon show application
+Authentication based icon show application.

+Will allow authentication by email or username.